alienflip/zku.one-Course/week_2/README.md

         - zkSYNC: In this project, there is no graphical documentation on how the underlying VM architecture works, but the idea is that they have a turing complete machine designed and implimented.
 However, their github.com/matter-labs/compiler-solidity page suggests that they used LLVM to design and impliment their compiler.

     2.2:

+        - MidenVM: Althought this VM is very transparent, it requires that you need to learn a new language in order to deploy any solution, namely, miden assembly.
+        - zkSync: 'Although zkSync is built on some of the most cutting-edge cryptography (such as PLONK and RedShift), we were very conservative with respect to security choices made in the protocol.
+Every component relies exclusively on well-established cryptographic assumptions widely considered valid in the academic and professional security communities.'

     2.3:

 ### [Semaphore](https://github.com/alienflip/zku/tree/main/week_2/semaphore)